zhangchaoxu/MoneyKiller/README.md

 ## About MoneyKiller
 MoneyKiller is a tool for calculate insurance, housing fund and individual income tax.

+Android 4.0+ is required, and Android 4.2+ will give you a better experience.

 [![Android](http://mudlab9.com/static/image/btn_android.png)](https://play.google.com/store/apps/details?id=)

 ## Why MoneyKiller